JakobVaSeid/so_long/README.md

 - Bonus: The door opens visibly once all coins are collected

 🧠 What I Learned
--Working with MiniLibX
+- Working with MiniLibX
--Basic game logic in C
+- Basic game logic in C
--Handling 2D arrays and events
+- Handling 2D arrays and events
--Implementing bonus features
+- Implementing bonus features
--Parsing from map
+- Parsing from map